hamza-bouqssim/42_authentication_tutorial/README.md

 ```
 npm install passport-42 && npm install @nestjs/passport passport
 ```
-# Of course you need where to store user infos! follow this .
+# Of course you need where to store user infos! follow this (you can skip this step of creating and running the Database).
 ### Next, initialize a TypeScript project using npm:

 ```